Canon 7D versus Canon 5D Mark II

 The Canon EOS 7D and the Canon EOS 5D Mark II are two digital cameras that were officially introduced, respectively, in September 2009 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (7D) and a full frame sensor.
 The 7D has a resolution of 17.9 megapixel, whereas the 5D Mark II provides 21 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 7D and the Canon 5D Mark II.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is somewhat larger (5 percent) than the Canon 7D.
 However, the 5D Mark II is slightly lighter (1 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.